 Values with different letters in a column are significantly different at P=0.05, NS = Not significant, SPC = Sugarcane Pressmud Compost.
 FDAP = 100 kg Di-ammonium phosphate fertilizer per hectare, HDAP = 50 kg Di-ammonium phosphate fertilizer per hectare.

-The height under the later 2 treatments were at par with the control that recorded the shortest plants.
+The height under the later 2 treatments was at par with the control, which recorded the shortest plants.
 Application of RHA, RH + CC or sole RH recorded low leaf length and width.
-The number of tillers per rice plant were high under DAP or SPMC, but significantly reduced (<0.001) under RH and RHA amendments.
-The control produced shorter plants, lower leaf length and width with the least number of tillers per rice plant while, the number of leaves were not significant under the treatments.
+The number of tillers per rice plant was high under DAP or SPMC, but significantly reduced (<0.001) under RH and RHA amendments.
+The control produced shorter plants, lower leaf length and width with the least number of tillers per rice plant.
+The number of leaves was not significant under the treatments.

 3.6 Effects of different nutrient amendments on growth attributes and yield attributes of rice in the field during 2023